vladremal/BookLib/README.md

-# BookLib
+# BookLib v0.0.1

-Приложение для чтения PDF - файлов
+The app is written for the project
+Perhaps I will add more in the future